Group invariant solutions of certain partial differential equations: Proofs of Theorems and

 We now employ Lemma \ref{pdegrad} to eliminate the second derivatives of $\left\Vert \nabla u\right\Vert .$ Moreover, the relation

 which follows from (\ref{fe}), leads to a cancellation of the term

 in the above expression for $\theta.$ Rearranging terms immediately gives the statement of the lemma. \end{proof}

-We now realize that Lemma \ref{lem2} coincides with Lemma 3.6 in \cite{RT} with only the following modifications: $\operatorname*{Ric}\left( E_{1} ,E_{1}\right) $ has to be replaced by $\operatorname*{Ric}\left( E_{1} ,E_{1}\right) +\left\langle \nabla_{E_{1}}J,E_{1}\right\rangle $ and the additional term
+We now realize that Lemma \ref{lem2} coincides with Lemma 3.6 in \cite{RT1} with only the following modifications: $\operatorname*{Ric}\left( E_{1} ,E_{1}\right) $ has to be replaced by $\operatorname*{Ric}\left( E_{1} ,E_{1}\right) +\left\langle \nabla_{E_{1}}J,E_{1}\right\rangle $ and the additional term

 appears.
-These terms do not depend on $u$ and have the same structure as the other terms involving $g.$ Hence, the complete analysis following Lemma 3.6 in \cite{RT} applies to the present situation and the global and local gradient estimates for the solutions of (\ref{PDE3}) hold under the same conditions as in \cite{RT} (see Theorems 3.8, 3.10, 3.12 and 3.14 in \cite{RT}) .
+These terms do not depend on $u$ and have the same structure as the other terms involving $g.$ Hence, the complete analysis following Lemma 3.6 in \cite{RT1} applies to the present situation and the global and local gradient estimates for the solutions of (\ref{PDE3}) hold under the same conditions as in \cite{RT1} (see Theorems 3.8, 3.10, 3.12 and 3.14 in \cite{RT1}).
 Of course, these gradient bounds now also depend on $\left\Vert J\right\Vert $ and $\left\Vert \nabla J\right\Vert $.
+We will need, in particular, local gradient estimates for the minimal surface equation in the second example of Section \ref{last}.